isaias-silva/gear-roboto/README.md

     ```
 > the first MessageFlow to be added to the flow is the first one to be sent right after sending the firstMessage

-> at the end of the flow, a `g.flow` event will be fired to the transporter.
+> at the end of the flow, a `gear.flow.end` event will be fired to the transporter.

 #### 🎯 First and last messages in flow: